John Lewis sales set fire by the rain

 Homewares sales increased 25 percent, benefiting from a strong performance from big-ticket items -- beds and bedroom furniture, floor coverings and upholstery.

-Sales in the electrical and home technology category jumped 62.6 percent, while fashion sales were up 18.6 percent.
+Sales in the electricals and home technology category jumped 62.6 percent, while fashion sales were up 18.6 percent.

 John Lewis has been outperforming the wider market as its generally more affluent customers have been less impacted by the economic downturn.